operator-framework/operator-controller/CONTRIBUTING.md

 ### How are Subproject Issues Tracked?

 As discussed earlier, the operator-controller adheres to a microservice architecture, where multiple projects contribute to the overall experience.
-As such, when designing an operator-controller milestone, the community may need to file an issue against RukPak, Deppy, or Catalogd.
+As such, when designing an operator-controller milestone, the community may need to file an issue against Deppy or Catalogd.
 Unfortunately, the operator-controller milestone cannot contain issues from one of its subprojects.
 As such, we've introduced the concept of a "Dependency Issue", described below:

 > Dependency Issues: An issue tracked in a milestone that "points" to an issue in another project with a URL.